Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 - Access to Dev/Test images in the Gallery, including Windows 8.1 and Windows 10

 - Special lower Dev/Test rates on Windows Virtual Machines, Cloud Services, SQL Database, HDInsight, App Service (basic, standard, Pv2, Pv3) and Logic Apps

 - Additional savings with Reservations for one-year or three-year commitment on VMs and Azure SQL Database

 - Same great EA rates on other Azure services

-- Centralised management via the Azure Enterprise Portal
+- Centralized management via the Azure Enterprise Portal

-All Windows and Windows Server Virtual Machines, Cloud Services, and Logic Apps, as well as App Service and HDInsight are discounted off your normal Enterprise Agreement rates.
+All Windows and Windows Server Virtual Machines, Cloud Services, App Service (basic, standard, Pv2, Pv3), Logic Apps and HDInsight are discounted off your normal Enterprise Agreement rates.
 The Dev/Test rate on these services is equal to the rate for a Linux virtual machine of the same size and type.
 For example: